tommasosansone91/geoApp/dev_utils/install_on_raspberrypi.md

 for every package which raises problems, open the file `requirements.txt`, look up for the line including that module and remove the string `==X.X.X`, then run again the same command

     cat requirements.txt | xargs -n 1 pip install

+#### Manual install of main data-reated modules which causes troubles to geodata-related modules

+It seems there are problems when trying to install in order all the modules in `requirements.txt`, which requires the packages `pandas`, `gdal`, `numpy`, `greenlet` to be installed.

+In case you are running into some errors with the massive installation of all the modules, a manual install of the following packages should solve the problem.

+> [!WARNING]
+> Try to do the massive installation of all the modules before running the following commands.

+    pip install pandas==1.5.3
+    pip install GDAL==3.6.0
+    pip install numpy==1.24.2
+    pip install greenlet==2.0.2

+Then you have to install all the other modules, except `pandas`, `gdal`, `numpy`, `greenlet` (they are listed in requirements_residuals.txt).

 ### Safely reinstall GDAL correct version